11 Spring Energy Savings Tips and How to Implement Them

 And remember to turn the lights off when you’re not in the room.
 For a 40 watts lightbulb that’s on for one hour, you can expect to consume 0.04 kWh.
 If your electricity rate is $0.10 per kWh, every hour means $0.04 out of your pocket — at 24 hours a day, that’s nearly a dollar a day!

-- Ensure your system isn’t working on overdrive by checking refrigerant levels
+- Ensures your system isn’t working on overdrive by checking refrigerant levels

-- Inspect your ductwork for visible gaps or collapse that may restrict airflow
+- Inspects your ductwork for visible gaps or collapse that may restrict airflow

-For a more in-depth look under the hood, you may want to schedule an inspection from Santa Energy to ensure all parts of your system are working.
-It’s also a good idea to call in the pros if you suspect a leak in your equipment which can further decrease the efficiency of your system and cause potential health issues for you and your family.
+It’s especially important to call in the pros if you suspect a leak in your equipment.
+It’s very difficult to inspect an AC for leaks without training and expertise in the field.
+But, leaks decrease the efficiency of your system and cause potential health issues for you and your family.

 8. Check Your Water Heater